fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

 `[System.Serializable]` is an annotation you can put on a (non-MonoBehaviour/ScriptableObject) `public class` or `public struct` that tells other C# programs that its instances should be convertable to strings.
-The Unity property inspector also supports expanding and editing objects of this type in the property inspector.
+The Unity property inspector also supports expanding and editing objects of this type.
 For example, if you define a class:
 ```
 [System.Serializable]
 public class SaveState {
-[System.Serializable]
-public class SGSaveState {
     public bool isValid = false;
     public float lastLoadTime = 0;
     public int money = 1000;